jesababon/whyme/README.md

 # WHY ME

-An argument for a jr dev bootstrapped with [Create React App] and design.cms.gov.
+An argument for a jr dev using design.cms.gov.

 ## CMS Designs